-Dr Thoon Koh Cheng, Head and Senior Consultant, Infectious Disease Service, Department of Paediatric Medicine, KK Women's and Children's Hospital (KKH) tells you all you need to know about flu in children.
+Associate Professor Thoon Koh Cheng, Senior Consultant, Infectious Disease Service, Department of Paediatrics, KK Women's and Children's Hospital (KKH), tells you all you need to know about flu in children.

-Flu is very common in young children
+Flu is very common in young children.

 Distinguishing between the flu and the common cold:

 common cold includes symptoms such as runny nose, cough, fever and sore throat.
 It is caused by scores of strains of viruses such as rhinoviruses, adenoviruses, parainfluenza, respiratory syncytial virus (RSV), human metapneumovirus and coronaviruses.

-True "flu" is caused by influenza viruses (A, B and C).
-There are many strains of influenza virus.
+influenza viruses (with three major "strains" called A, B and C).
+There are many sub-strains of influenza virus.
 Two strains of A and one strain of B are usually predominant during the year while strain C is uncommon.
-The flu is highly infectious and can lead to complications like secondary
+The flu is highly infectious and can lead to life-threatening complications like secondary

 How to prevent the flu or cure it faster?